Savasana during Pregnancy: 4 Ways to Safely Modify It

-The best ways to modify Savasana during pregnancy is to lie on your side or create a gentle incline that props your body up at an angle.
+The best ways to modify Savasana during pregnancy involve lying on your side or creating a gentle incline that props your body up at an angle.

 How you can do that?
 With the use of yoga props!
 (Or anything that can serve as yoga props if you do not have any at hand.)

-Below, I describe 4 different ways in which you can do that.
+Below, I describe four different ways in which you can do that.

 1. Inclined Savasana with Straight Legs

-For this variation, you’ll need 2 blocks and a bolster.
+For this variation, you’ll need two blocks and a bolster.
 You can also use a blanket (or a few).

-- Start by placing 2 blocks at the back of your mat.
-Make sure to put them on the mat rather than on the floor as it will prevent slipping.
+- Start by placing two blocks at the back of your mat.
+Make sure to put them on the mat rather than on the floor, as it will prevent slipping.